dohai2105/home-lab/Readme.md

 ```

-## Note: Set eth1 to internal Ip ( default is eth0 - 10.0.2.15) for each node when use Vagrantfile
+## Note: Set eth1 to internal Ip ( default is eth0 - 10.0.2.15) for each node when use Vagrantfile (fix issue that cannot exec on a pod)

 ### Add following setting to Vagrantfile